TheRABU/TheRABU/README.md

+# Hello, I'm Md.
+Fazle Rabbi! 👋

-Hello there I am Md.
-Fazle Rabbi a Computer science student from University of Asia Pacific (UAP) Dhaka Bangladesh.
+I'm a Computer Science student at the University of Asia Pacific (UAP) in Dhaka, Bangladesh.
+My journey in the world of technology has been an exciting one, and I'm passionate about learning and exploring various aspects of the field.

-Technology has always been my area of interest.
-Learning about Computer Fundamentals, Computer Networks, Web applications ,HTTP Request, Servers and all that.

-My skills are:

-1. Programming: Javascript, Python
-2. OS: Linux (debian, ubuntu), windows
+### 💻 Technologies & Skills

+Here are some of the technologies and skills I've gained so far:

+- **Programming:** JavaScript, Python
+- **Operating Systems:** Linux (Debian, Ubuntu), Windows
-3. web development: HTML, CSS, Javascript, React, ExpressJs , Tailwind Css, Bootstrap 5, Git, Mongoose
+- **Web Development:** HTML, CSS, JavaScript, React, Express.js, Tailwind CSS, Bootstrap 5, Django
+- **Version Control:** Git
-4. Database: SQL (MySQL), NOSQL (Mongodb)
+- **Database:** SQL (MySQL), NoSQL (MongoDB)
-5. Problem Solving and Analytics skills
+- **Problem Solving & Analytics Skills**
-6. Computer Fundamentals, Networking Ipv4, Ipv6, HTTPS, Web Fundamentals
+- **Computer Fundamentals**
+- **Networking:** IPv4, IPv6, HTTP, Web Fundamentals
-7. web-secuity: OWASP Top 10 vulnerabilities XSS,SQL Injection, RCE, File upload vulnerability
+- **Web Security:** Familiar with OWASP Top 10 vulnerabilities like XSS, SQL Injection, RCE, and File Upload Vulnerabilities

-A tech enthusiast who loves technologies.

-reach out to me at: mdfazlerabbi114@gmail.com
+### 💡 A Bit About Me

+I'm a tech enthusiast who's always eager to explore new technologies and stay updated with the latest industry trends.
+Whether it's diving into web development, solving complex problems, or addressing security concerns, I love the challenge and the opportunity to grow.

+Feel free to reach out to me via email at mdfazlerabbi114@gmail.com.
+Let's connect and discuss tech, collaborate on projects, or just chat about our shared passion for all things digital.

+Thanks for visiting! 😊

 <!---
 TheRABU/TheRABU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.